2DGD-F0TH/2DGD_F0TH/chapters/005_Assets/001_Making_Assets/003_Sounds_Music/007_Simulating_old_audio.md

 But what's most interesting is that such capabilities could be extended by cartridge hardware, the most famous is probably the Konami VRC6, which added 2 more square wave channels, as well as a sawtooth one, used in Castlevania III.

 :::: trivia ::::
-Just to underline how extensible this system was, the Konami VRC7 contained a sound chip that provided a 6-channel FM sythetizer.
+Just to underline how extensible this system was, the Konami VRC7 contained a sound chip that provided a 6-channel FM synthesizer.
 Sadly its extended audio capabilities were used in a single, japan-exclusive game.
 ::::::::::::::::

 #### SNES